ptarmiganlabs/butler-sos-docs/content/en/docs/Overview/_index.md

 - The MQTT messages are kind of basic, at least when it comes to data from the Sense logs and for detailed user sessions.
 In both those cases a single text string is sent to MQTT.
 That's fine, but assumes the downstream consumer of the MQTT message can parse the string and extract the information of interest.
   A better approach would be to send more detailed MQTT messages.
 Those would be easier to consume and act upon for downstream systems, but it would on the other mean  **lots** more MQTT messages being sent.
+- Send data as Kafka messages.
+Same basic idea as for MQTT messages, but having the Sense operational data in Kafka would make it easier to process/use it in (big) data pipelines.
 - Expose metrics via Promoetheus.
 This would mainly be an alternative to using InfluxDB as a datastore, as Grafana is commonly used as a frontend for Prometheus.